Shweg4/Take_Home_SkinCancerClassification/README.md

 ## How to Run

 1. Place your dataset into `/content/train` and `/content/test` folders.
-2. Run the training script.
+2. Run the Jupyter notebook - The repository contains three files for three models(CNN, ResNet & VGG16).
+3. Each notebook contains the entire pipeline from importing the dataset, to pre-processing, training, evaluation & model inference.
+4. Ensure the dataset is imported correctly and run all the remaining blocks.
-3. After training, results will be displayed, including:
+5. After training, run the next blocks for results to be displayed, including:
     - Final test accuracy.
     - Accuracy/loss plots.
     - Sample predictions.

----
+##Results

 ## Example Folder Structure